PE and Sports Premium

 - Provide support and training to enable school staff to deliver high quality PE

-- Update sports equipment to provide additional challenge for pupils.
+- Update sports equipment to provide appropriate equipment to develop key skills

-- Continue to provide quality coaches for working in partnership with class teachers to deliver some PE lessons across the school.
+- Continue to provide quality coaches, working in partnership with class teachers, to deliver PE lessons across the school

-- Increase participation in inter and intra school competitions and tournaments through membership of our local sports partnership.
+- Increase participation in inter school competitions and tournaments through being a primary partner with the Manchester United Foundation

 How much do we get?